Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 10. Rishikesh Camping Sites

-The daredevil hearts go hard pressed for time, when they are given out too many options to pump up their adrenaline.
-A number of breathtaking locales around the main city of Rishikesh, have been converted into camping sites that offer loads of excitement through bold recreational games like river rafting, bungee jumping, cliff jumping, rock climbing, rappelling and flying fox.
+The daredevil hearts go hard pressed for time when they are given out too many options to pump up their adrenaline.
+Many breathtaking locales around the main city of Rishikesh, have been converted into camping sites that offer loads of excitement through bold recreational games like river rafting, bungee jumping, cliff jumping, rock climbing, rappelling and flying fox.
 The camps have excellent tents and restaurants for a comfortable stay with a stunning backdrop of the lush mountainscapes, and the bubbly and sparkling Ganges flowing by.

-Although risk laden, these sports ensure that we enjoy to the hilt, and at the same time are able to appreciate the magnificence of Mother Nature and value our precious lives filled with Her bountiful nurturing.
+Although risk-laden, these sports ensure that we enjoy to the hilt, and at the same time can appreciate the magnificence of Mother Nature and value our precious lives filled with Her bountiful nurturing.

 Here’s something more for travellers on Rishikesh tourism: